amberplugin/authorize/README.md

     github: damianham/amber_render_module
     version: ~> 0.1.3
 ```
-**IMPORTANT!!** The authorize plugin assumes that the user record that stores application user identities is the **User** class.
+**IMPORTANT!!** The authorize plugin assumes that the user record that stores application user identities in the **User** class.
 In the extremly rare event that this is not the case you will have to replace all instances of __User__ in the plugin with the class name you use to store user identities and change the name of the user identity table in the database migration.

 ## Installation
 ```